Category: Twin Flames and Soulmates Written by Robert Wilkinson Views: 2011

 It is part of the human experience to project our likes onto our world, and we are the recipient of the projected likes of others.
 It begins with our parents’ verbal and nonverbal cues, where we learn that some things bring smiles and praise, while other behaviors, likes, and attitudes bring frowns and disapproval.
 These are powerful cues that influence our choices, both those that bring pleasure and those that bring pain.

-As we grow into spiritual maturity, we learn to be more conscious in our likes and dislikes and how these relate to the growth of personality as we practice expressing our Higher Self.
-As we become increasingly aware of our conscious and unconscious projections, we find the power in each moment to choose to turn our actions, feelings, and speech to a better interaction, freed of projections, expectations, and attachments to perceptions.
+Our path to spiritual maturity naturally leads us to be more conscious of our likes and dislikes and how these relate to the growth of our personality.
+We begin to spot unhealthy desires, and are able to note when we are swayed by the desires of another.
+As we learn to be our Higher Self in our interactions, we then can see what we express and others express as projections.
+Once we become conscious of what moves our desires, we learn to be increasingly aware of our conscious and unconscious projections.
+Over time, we find we have the power in each moment to choose to turn our actions, feelings, and speech to a better interaction, freed of projections, expectations, and attachments to perceptions.

-As we evolve consciously, we grow to see how not to be seduced by anything or anyone, and learn to make conscious choices that lead us to ever-greater states of happiness, joy, and bliss.
-We no longer yield to seductions but embrace the “courtship” of the Higher Self, becoming that greater Love with each dance step we take.
+As we evolve consciously, we grow to see how not to be seduced by anything or anyone, and learn to make conscious choices that lead us to ever-greater states of happiness, joy, fulfillment, and occasionally true bliss.
+We no longer yield to the seductions of our lower self and others which used to pull us into discontent once our lower nature has embraced the courtship with our Higher Self.
+All our interactions, within and without, help us awaken to the greater Love we ARE.
+Everything in our lives points us toward ways to become the greater Love we seek with each dance step we take.

 So let’s take a deeper look at what seductions look like, examine how they arise from superficial, callow affections and maladjusted desire minds, and explore how to step back from ours and others’ projections.
 In looking at the differences between courtship and seduction, we find that there are “symptoms of seduction,” where we can learn to see the difference between healthy affection and seductions that only leave us feeling wounded.